Misfits-Rebels-Outcasts/Nodef/README.md

 ### Feedback

-Whether a Node Pipeline is suited for representing a node graph on a small screen requires testing, usage and feedback.
-If your daily work involves working in a related field, we would appreciate if you could provide feedback to us in this Github repo.
+Whether a Node Pipeline is suited for representing a node graph on a small screen requires testing, usage, and feedback.
+If your daily work involves working in a related field, we would appreciate it if you could provide feedback to us in this Github repo.
 This repo also hosts an open-source project that implements the Node Pipeline.
 An app for the project is also available in Apple App Store.

 ### Open User Interface

-The ideas and user interface proposed here are from some of my random thoughts and not protected by any patents nor IP, or at least as far as I know.
+The ideas and user interface proposed here are from some of my random thoughts and are not protected by any patents or IP, or at least as far as I know.
 Please feel free to use them in any way you deem fit (but of course at your own risk), both commercially and non-commercially.

 ### Open-Source Project (GPL)

-An open source node-based photo filters and effects compositor is created to test the ideas above.
+An open-source node-based photo filters and effects compositor is created to test the ideas above.

 ### Nodef - Photo Filters & Effects